benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 ## Commits

 Git tracks changes as "commits".
 A commit is a snapshot of the file (or files) at a point in time.
 Each commit should have a brief, descriptive message describing the changes from the previous version, to help you and your colleagues understand what's going on.
+[Official docs](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/about-commits).

 ## Branches

 Branches are like parallel universes or alternate timelines for your files.
 You can make changes to a branch without affecting files on the "main" branch.
 Branches contain one or more commits, and when you're ready, you can merge your changes (commits) into the main branch to update the files there.
 You can think of branches as saving a copy of a file so that you can work on changes without affecting others' work, but in a way that makes it easier to merge any changes you make back in with the original when you're ready.
+[Official docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).

 ## GitHub flow